 A Mighty Girl's top picks of space-themed toys and books for all ages!

-When LEGO's Women of NASA Building Set was released earlier this month, it sold out within a day.
+When LEGO's Women of NASA Building Set was released earlier, it sold out within a day.
 Clearly, there are a lot of Mighty Girls out there who are dreaming of outer space!
 While the set is now back in stock, there are also plenty of other options to inspire kids who are interested in space, as well as introduce them to trailblazing women of space exploration.